pjbiggs/Massey203311/Week2/Week2.md

 ## Accessing the resources needed

+#### Important Note

+**Please see the separate document -- "Access_to_RStudio_2024.pdf" -- that has been provided both as a Stream announcement and in the "Taiwhanga\|Labs" section on the Stream site for setting up your Massey RStudio environment.
+You must do this before you can do any work in this course.**

 ### Computing

 #### General

 We will be working within web browsers, and Firefox and Chrome are installed on the machines, or Safari if you are an Apple user.
-We will then login to RStudio Cloud using your personalised account.
-If you would like to use your own laptop in the labs on either campus, please feel free to do so.
+We will then login to Massey RStudio using your personalised account.
+If you would like to use your own laptop in the labs please feel free to do so.

-#### Manawatu (iMacs)
+#### Manawatu ScC5.10 (iMacs)

-The machines we are using for the course are Apple iMacs.
-Please use your normal Massey username and password to login to these machines.
-Please remember to ignore (i.e. cancel) the dialogue box about the network when you log in.
+The machines we can use for the course are Apple iMacs.
+Please follow the information in "Access_to_RStudio_2024.pdf" to log into these machines through the use of the VMware Horizon application.
+Please use your normal Massey username and password to login to the Windows 10 machines.

-#### Albany (PCs)

-The machines are Windows PC's so logging into them should be the same as any other Massey Windows PC.

 #### outside Massey

-Most likely this is your own machine, so this should not be an issue.
+Most likely this is your own machine, so this should not be an issue, but please follow the general instructions in "Access_to_RStudio_2024.pdf" about the use of your own machine and these resources.

+### Opening up Massey RStudio

+#### Setting up an account on Massey RStudio

+We have organised a student account for you at <https://rstudio.massey.ac.nz/> to be valid until mid June 2024 (i.e. for the nearly all of the Semester).
+The information for this process has been sent to you separately via a Stream announcement.

-### Use of RStudio Cloud for this Linux practical
+### Use of Massey RStudio for this Linux practical

-To start off with log into your RStudio Cloud account, and go to the `week1and2` project in the "Bootcamp_2023" workspace we used last week.
+To start off with log into your Massey RStudio account, and go to the `week1and2` project in the "Bootcamp_2023" workspace we used last week.
 In the lower left-hand side -- the area you used the console for last week -- you will see another tab called "Terminal".
 This is where we are going to be working today, so click on that, and you should see something like the below.

 <img src="graphics/terminal.PNG" width="600"/>